Top 10 American University & College Logos

 This list includes logos of Washington State University, Howard University, Yale University, Arizona State University, University of Central Florida, Dartmouth College, City University of New York (CUNY), Indiana University, Penn State University, and Princeton University.

-University logos get a lot of attention, as do commercial companies.
+University logos and commercial companies get a lot of attention.
 Sales of apparel, stationery, and souvenirs can be an additional source of revenue.
 A strong brand can influence students’ choices and help them make headlines in the top media or on television.
 Like large companies, universities and colleges often have dedicated branding departments.

 Washington State University